simonpai/bumpver/README.md

-# bumpver
+# bumpvr

-`bumpver` is a tool for automating the process of bumping version numbers in your Node.js project's package.json.
+`bumpvr` is a tool for automating the process of bumping version numbers in your Node.js project's package.json.

 * Supports NPM workspaces (monorepo).
 * Supports replacing local depenedencies (`file:...`) among NPM workspace projects.